DisnakeDev/disnake/docs/discord.rst

         :alt: The scopes checkbox with "bot" ticked.

     .. note::
-        If your bot uses slash commands you need to tick the "applications.commands" checkbox.
+        If your bot uses slash commands you also need to tick the "applications.commands" checkbox.

 6. Tick the permissions required for your bot to function under "Bot Permissions".